One of the most common causes of Testosterone Deficiency in men that have not yet experienced Andropause is poor sleeping habits.

 Across the United States, there are nine million men and women that take prescription medications to help them sleep.
 Healthy sleep is also necessary for your body to adequately produce Human Growth Hormone, which is produced primarily during sleep and helps to promote cellular metabolism and healing processes.

-Because of the potential risks associated with many sleep aids, including the potential risk for abuse, many health professionals feel that these medications should only be used short-term, in order to help restore healthier sleeping habits.
+Because of the potential risks associated with many sleep aids, including the potential risk for abuse, many health professionals feel that these medications should only be used short-term to help restore healthier sleeping habits.

-There are a lot of ways to effectively treat such conditions without turning to pills or other prescription treatments, but many in today's society are predisposed to the quick fix and aren't properly made aware of other alternate methods that can be just as, if not more, effective, without the risk of side-effects.
+There are a lot of ways to effectively treat such conditions without turning to pills or other prescription treatments.
+Still, many in today's society are predisposed to the quick fix and aren't adequately made aware of other alternative methods that can be just as, if not more, effective, without the risk of side-effects.